Garoppolo throws 2 more TDs, 49ers dominate Jaguars 30-10

 49ers: LB Azeez Al-Shaair briefly left with a stinger in the first quarter but later returned.
 CB Davontae Harris left in the third quarter with a knee injury.

-Jaguars: WR Jamal Agnew injured his right leg early in the fourth quarter.
+Jaguars: WR Jamal Agnew twisted his right leg early in the fourth quarter, an injury Meyer called “devastating.”
+“That’s a hit square in the jaw.
+That’s a problem.”
 CB Shaquill Griffin left to be evaluated for a concussion and was later ruled out.
 Fellow starting CB Tyson Campbell left with a shoulder injury.
 LT Cam Robinson (knee) and S Andre Cisco (groin) left in the fourth quarter.

 UP NEXT